elephantscale/es-training-new/machine-learning/slides/ML-Spark-Overview.md

 ## Vector Assembler
 * Transforms a Dataframe To Another Dataframe
-    - By adding (or appending) to a “features” column
+    - By adding (or appending) to a "features" column

 <img src="../../assets/images/machine-learning/vector-assembler-1.png" style="max-width:80%;"/><!-- {"left" : 1.02, "top" : 2.08, "height" : 5.05, "width" : 8.21} -->